darcamo/cmake-integration/README.md

 By default, `cmake-integration` assumes the build folder to be named "build".
 If your project uses a different build folder, adjust the value of the `cmake-integration-build-dir` variable accordingly.

-For projects utilizing CMake presets, use the `cmake-integration-cmake-configure-with-preset` function.
+For projects utilizing CMake presets (suggested approach), use the `cmake-integration-cmake-configure-with-preset` function.
 This function reads the presets file, listing all available configure presets and prompting you to select one (with completions).
 It then uses the "binaryDir" field from the chosen preset as the build folder (ignoring any value set for `cmake-integration-build-dir`).
 If the chosen preset doesn't specify a "binaryDir" but inherits from another preset, it will use the "binaryDir" of the parent preset.
 Additionally, if a preset includes a "displayName," it will be displayed during completions as an annotation.

 ## Different types of presets